 - a.
-Form 202 Application for Financing (maximum 10 points) - 10 points = The Form 202 contains a realistic set of sources and uses, development budget, and pro forma operating budget and is based on solid assumptions (operating expenses, development costs, vacancy rate, debt service coverage ratios, LIHTC raise rates, funding levels for reserves, etc.).
+Form 2O2 Application for Financing (maximum 1O points) Note: The Form 2O2 has been substantially revised.
+The current version of the Form 2O2 must be used for all applications. - □ 10 points = The Form 2O2 contains a realistic set of sources and uses, development budget, and pro forma operating budget and is based on solid assumptions (operating expenses, development costs, vacancy rate, debt service coverage ratios, LIHTC raise rates, funding levels for reserves, etc.).
 The proposed budgets are realistic and viable, but demonstrate maximum leverage of non-DHCD funding and minimize the gap funding request.
 The assumptions and figures are consistent throughout the application, are consistent with market data and supporting documentation (that is, appraisal and market study), and follow the instructions and guidance issued by DHCD through this RFP and any subsequent Q&As sent through the Online Application System.
 The uses are appropriate for the project and the requested financing sources.
 Letters of interest with terms and conditions are submitted from multiple lenders and investors (at least two, but no more than three) for each proposed financing source, to demonstrate competitiveness of private loan and syndication terms.
 If multiple alternative financing scenarios are presented, letters of interest substantiate each.
-Lender and investor letters are recent enough to reflect current market conditions and describe the project (for example, income mix) exactly as it is being proposed to DHCD. - □ 5 points = The Form 2O2 contains a realistic set of sources and uses, development budget, and pro forma operating budget, but there are some concerns about the assumptions on which they are based (operating expenses, development costs, vacancy rate, debt service coverage ratios, LIHTC raise rates, funding levels for reserves, etc.).
+Lender and investor letters are recent enough to reflect current market conditions and describe the project (for example, income mix) exactly as it is being proposed to DHCD.

+- □ 5 points = The Form 2O2 contains a realistic set of sources and uses, development budget, and pro forma operating budget, but there are some concerns about the assumptions on which they are based (operating expenses, development costs, vacancy rate, debt service coverage ratios, LIHTC raise rates, funding levels for reserves, etc.).
 The uses are appropriate for the project and the requested financing sources.
 At least one letter of interest with terms and conditions is submitted for each proposed financing source.
-There are some concerns over whether the assumptions used in the application will change before closing, there are instances of the applicant not following the RFP instructions or subsequent guidance, or there are inconsistencies within the application.

-O points = One or more proposed financing source is not supported by a letter of interest or other evidence of commitment, or there are concerns over the Form 2O2 and/or the assumptions on which it is based.
+There are some concerns over whether the assumptions used in the application will change before closing, there are instances of the applicant not following the RFP instructions or subsequent guidance, or there are inconsistencies within the application. - O points = One or more proposed financing source is not supported by a letter of interest or other evidence of commitment, or there are concerns over the Form 2O2 and/or the assumptions on which it is based.
 There are substantial concerns over whether the assumptions used in the application will change prior to closing, there are numerous instances of the applicant not following the RFP instructions or subsequent guidance, or there are frequent inconsistencies within the application.